Not your typical

 San Diego has often been referred to as “America’s finest city.’
 We agree wholeheartedly.
 The bustling city of San Diego is home to 1.4 million people.
 Roughly 45% of that are renters!
 San Diego’s desirable location–two hours from LA, 18 miles from the US-Mexico border, and perfect weather make it a popular place to live.

 San Diego is home to some of the best beaches in the state.
 In North County, you’ll find cute beach towns like Carlsbad and Encinitas.
 These are walkable areas with nice beaches to enjoy on a summer day.
 Further south, you’ll hit La Jolla Shores, Pacific Beach, and Mission Beach.
 Mission Beach is a hot spot for tourists and is home to Belmont Park.

 San Diego is a hot city for renters.
+San Diego’s average percentage of renters is 45%.
+The National average is 34.2%.
 With almost half the population choosing to rent instead of buy, there is typically a wide selection of properties for rent.
 In areas like downtown San Diego and UTC, you’ll find a larger number of apartments and condos.
 Areas like Mira Mesa, North Park, and Poway will have more single-family homes.

 Since San Diego is a desirable location, many areas rent fairly quickly.
 This is especially the case for any properties near the beach, i.e. Point Loma, Ocean Beach, Pacific Beach, Carlsbad, etc.